Sanyam-2026/Python-/README.md

-# Python-  This is some simple program made by me to do some basic task in Python
+# Python-  This is some simple program made by me to do some basic task in Python under the Guidence of Sunny Raikwar Sir